 What we don’t: Cheaper materials add weight and bulk; too soft for some.

 Camp pillows are inherently a pretty affordable bunch, but that doesn’t mean there aren’t great deals to be found.
-Teton Sports’ Camping Pillow is a shining example: For just $20 full price and often available for less on Amazon, this pillow boasts a brushed flannel exterior that’s reminiscent of the brand’s plush sleeping bags.
+Teton Sports’ Camp Pillow is a shining example: For just $24 full price and often available for less on Amazon, this pillow boasts a brushed flannel exterior that’s reminiscent of the brand’s plush sleeping bags.
 This is entirely subjective, but we also love the checkerboard-like patterning that gives off cozy cabin and outdoorsy vibes.
-Teton also included a handy drawstring-equipped storage bag for travel, and the pillow can be thrown directly in the wash with other clothing at the end of your trip.
+Teton also included a handy drawstring-equipped storage bag for travel, as well as a removable pillowcase for easy cleaning—simply toss it in the wash with other clothing at the end of your trip.
 All told, it’s a no-frills but entirely practical option for most campers.

-What do you sacrifice by saving with the Teton Sports Camping Pillow?
-As with most budget designs, the materials are on the cheaper end, which translates to added heft and bulk compared to more premium competitors like the Therm-a-Rest Compressible and Nemo Fillo above.
+What do you sacrifice by saving with the Teton Sports Camp Pillow?
+As with most budget designs, the materials are on the cheaper end, which translates to added heft and bulk compared to more premium competitors like the Nemo Fillo above.
 Further, the synthetic fill doesn’t loft evenly when uncompressed, which can lead to air pockets and lumpiness.
 It also has a softer feel in general and lacks the firmness and support of many other picks here, plus there’s no cinch cord or valve to add air for additional structure.
-But if you prefer a soft pillow and want to keep costs low, the Teton Sports Camping Pillow is a solid value for what you get and comes in far more colorway options than the similarly priced REI Trailmade Mummy Bag Pillow below.
+But if you prefer a soft pillow and want to keep costs low, the Teton Sports Camp Pillow is a solid value for what you get and comes in a healthy assortment of colorways.

 Best for: Backpacking